Writing a Scientific Paper and Poster

 Criteria for evaluating posters.

 The assessment of your posters will be based upon criteria that will vary somewhat among different courses.
-The following tripartite scheme has been used for many biology courses in the past.
-You may be asked to use these or other criteria to assess the posters of your peers.
+Students may be use these or other criteria to assess the posters.
 Parts one and two, which address the "science" of the experiment, will carry more weight than part three, which addresses the aesthetics of the poster.

 Presentation and discussion of results: